 |Abnormality of the mouth||

-Treatment with granulocyte colony-stimulating factor (G-CSF), also called Neupogen, is effective in elevating blood neutrophil counts in cyclic neutropenia.
-G-CSF treatment ameliorates the symptoms and problems of infections in almost all individuals.
-In cyclic neutropenia, G-CSF shortens the periods of neutropenia as well as the length of the neutropenic cycle.
-Treatment is known to be effective at least as early as age six months to one year.
+Treatment with granulocyte colony-stimulating factor (G-CSF), also called Neupogen, is effective in raising blood neutrophil counts in cyclic neutropenia.
+G-CSF treatment reduces the symptoms and problems of infections in almost all .
+Treatment is may be started as early as age six months to one year.
 Studies indicate that treatment is effective with no adverse effects on growth, development, or pregnancy outcome with follow-up to age 18 years.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.